top of page

 To date (April 2024) I have received 31 enquiries against specific burials.
 Click HERE for a cemetery diagram that shows the graves in question.

-I recently (Feb 2024) created an interactive database comprising seventy-one (71) photographs of the surviving identifiable headstones at Ma'asker, linked to the position of the matching grave.
-Click HERE to select the photos.
+In February 2024 I completed an interactive database comprising seventy-one (71) photographs of the surviving identifiable headstones at Ma'asker, linked to the position of the matching grave.
+Click HERE to view the photos, searchable by name.

-I have just expanded my website (Jan 2024) to include a section devoted to the men and women who are buried at the Habbaniya War Cemetery, 55 miles west of Baghdad.
+I expanded my website in January 2024 to include a section devoted to the men and women who are buried at the Habbaniya War Cemetery, 55 miles west of Baghdad.
 The cemetery was originally part of RAF Dhibban, later known as RAF Habbaniya.
 I have added details of each person buried there, including the grave location and a recent (2023) headstone photograph.
 If you want more information on the history of RAF Habbaniya that isn't covered on the pages of my website, take a look at the RAF Habbaniya Association website or send me a message via the CONTACT tab at the top of this page .

 This website contains photographs covering WW1 and the inter-War years, with an emphasis on 6 Squadron Royal Flying Corps (later Royal Air Force).
 There is also a section with 43 pages of high definition aerial photographs (two to a page) taken by 6 Squadron aircraft before and after the Battle of Messines.
 A new section has recently been added, containing images of WW1 maps and photographs as well as copies of every page of my grandfather's WW1 wireless training document.